Harry Winks: Style of play

 Winks plays as a central or defensive midfielder.
-Tottenham Hotspur manager Mauricio Pochettino has said "When we talk about midfielders – because you like to use Spanish midfielders like Xavi and Iniesta – he's like this type of player", describing Winks as "completely different to our other midfielders like Victor Wanyama, Eric Dier, Mousa Dembélé and Moussa Sissoko.
+In September 2018, the Tottenham Hotspur manager at the time, Mauricio Pochettino, said: "When we talk about midfielders – because you like to use Spanish midfielders like Xavi and Iniesta – he's like this type of player", describing Winks as "completely different to our other midfielders like Victor Wanyama, Eric Dier, Mousa Dembélé and Moussa Sissoko.
 He has qualities to add to the team that are completely different".
 Talksport remarked that following his breakthrough for club and country, Winks was "seen as a potential difference-maker for the Three Lions due to his very individual skill set", with Winks earning comparisons with foreign midfielders rather than his English contemporaries.

-Ex-England and Spurs midfielder Danny Murphy said in September 2018 that the England team should be built around Winks, citing his performance for Tottenham against Real Madrid in the 2017–18 UEFA Champions League group stage as evidence: "The one who I think has got the capability, more than anyone else I have seen, is [Harry] Winks.
+Former England and Tottenham midfielder Danny Murphy said in September 2018 that the England team should be built around Winks, citing his performance for Tottenham against Real Madrid in the 2017–18 UEFA Champions League group stage as evidence: "The one who I think has got the capability, more than anyone else I have seen, is [Harry] Winks.
 What he showed in that game in Madrid, in both games when he was fit and at it, was a confidence and an ability to play.
 To see the passes, to get his foot in and be disciplined and mix that mix of midfield talent that you need [...] for me, Winks is one of the best I've seen when he's at it – in terms of his all-round ability."
 ESPN FCs Ben Pearce opined in 2018: "England are still missing a deep-lying playmaker [...]
 Those wondering who could possibly fill the void have obviously forgotten Winks, who excels at keeping possession with quick, short passes".